mattsoulanille/NovaJS/README.md

 * Sound: Sound has been completely untouched since the start of the project.
 * Menus: Some work on menus has been done, but it has been vary basic so far (on the scale of displaying a box when landing on a planet).
 * Particles: This includes missile trails and hit particles. [pixi-particles](https://github.com/pixijs/pixi-particles) seems like it would work well for this, but a texture generator that turns Nova's particle descriptions into textures will still need to be written (as if every particle were a cicn).
+* NPCs and AI: The server can supposedly simulate the universe, however, in practice, it has only ever been used to pass messages between clients.
+Writing in NPCs would require verifying that the server actually simulates the system correctly (which would be a lot easier if I had actually written any tests.
+I should probably do that).

 ## Known Bugs
 * When leaving a planet, the planet remains selected even when no navigation target is set.
 I'm fairly sure I've just forgotten to delete the target corners.